 SPECIAL FEE REDUCTIONS

 To assist families with limited financial resources, St Joseph’s offers a lower tuition fee to means tested low income families such as Health Care and Pension Card holders.
 This rate is 50% of the full rate of the diocesan tuition fee for each child.
 This discount applies only to the diocesan tuition fee, not to the DFSBL or other resource and service fees charged by each individual school.

 A genuine inability to meet school account charges does not exclude access to any school within the diocese for a child of a family genuinely committed to Catholic faith and practice.
 Parents concerned about school fees should ensure they make contact with the school.
 Diocesan provisions exist to help in this area and the principal can also exercise discretion where genuine need exists.

 Accounts are sent home at the beginning of the school year and are to be finalised by 30th November.

-Payments can be made via cash, cheque, BPAY, money order, credit card (over the phone), QKR! and EFTPOS.
+Payments can be made via cash, BPAY, credit card and EFTPOS.
 Direct debit from your bank, credit union or building society account is also available.
 A range of alternative payment plans are available.
 Please contact the School Principal for further details.
-Details on how to pay by QKR can be found on the following link How to use QKR

 Please be aware that if your direct debit is dishonoured more than three times the school will cancel the deduction.
 For any dishonoured direct debit, the school is charged a fee of $2.50 by your financial institution.
 This fee will be passed on to the fee payer and will appear on the next statement.
 No receipts are issued – please check bank account for proof of payment.